Back To Search Results

 Enhancing Healthcare Team Outcomes

-The enthusiasm for this procedure has varied over the last several decades with studies demonstrating lower mortality, bleeding, thromboembolism, endocarditis compared to mechanical valve replacement but with the need for higher risk of reintervention of the auto and allograft valves because of structural deterioration.
-Further, operator experience and expertise are essential for achieving excellent clinical outcomes, and therefore this procedure should be performed at high volume centers of excellence.
-To achieve the best outcomes, a team of cardiac surgeons, cardiologists, cardiac nursing specialists, and specialty-trained cardiac pharmacists must work together to coordinate evaluation, surgical care, and long-term postoperative follow-up.
+The Ross procedure is major cardiovascular surgery.
+Therefore, utilizing an interprofessional team working across disciplines is imperative to care for these patients.
+The enthusiasm for this procedure has varied over the last several decades, with studies demonstrating lower mortality, bleeding, thromboembolism, and endocarditis compared to mechanical valve replacement but with the need for a higher risk of reintervention of the auto and allograft valves because of structural deterioration.
+Further, operator experience and expertise are essential for achieving excellent clinical outcomes, and therefore, this procedure should be performed at high-volume centers of excellence.
+A team of cardiac surgeons, cardiologists, cardiac nursing specialists, and specialty-trained cardiac pharmacists must coordinate evaluation, surgical care, and long-term postoperative follow-up to achieve the best outcomes.
 The nurses must assist with monitoring the patient post-operatively and long-term to identify potential complications early.
-The nurses must also assist the medical team in educating the patient and the family in regards to expected outcomes and warning signs to watch for as well.
-The cardiac pharmacist should make sure there is no potential for drug-drug interactions and medications are appropriately dosed by the surgical team leader in the perioperative period.
-Communicating potential risks to the medical team, the clinical pharmacist can help prevent adverse outcomes.
-Only a collaborative interprofessional team approach will result in good long-term outcomes in patients undergoing the Ross procedure.
-[Level 5]
+The nurses must also assist the medical team in educating the patient and the family regarding expected outcomes and warning signs to watch for as well.
+The cardiac pharmacist should ensure that there is no potential for drug-drug interactions and that the surgical team leader appropriately doses medications during the perioperative period.
+Communicating potential risks to the medical team and the clinical pharmacist can help prevent adverse outcomes.
+Only a collaborative interprofessional team approach results in good long-term outcomes in patients undergoing the Ross procedure.

 Media